 The Australian Stroke Clinical Registry (AuSCR) collects essential information on care given to someone who has experienced stroke or transient ischemic attack (‘mini stroke’), covering their journey from first presentation to hospital through to health outcomes 3-6 months down track.

 Real-time monitoring enables individual hospitals to identify and fix ‘gaps’ in treatment processes for patients with stroke, as well as benchmark how their care and patient outcomes compare to other hospitals around Australia at any given time.

-Custodian of the registry, Professor Dominique Cadilhac from the Florey Institute of Neuroscience and Mental Health, says the evidence is clear that initiatives like AuSCR work.
+Custodian of the registry, Professor Dominique Cadilhac from The Florey, says the evidence is clear that initiatives like AuSCR work.

 “We know that providing the best standard of care to patients hospitalised after stroke can lead to better outcomes, such as decreasing disability, preventable deaths and risk of recurrent stroke in the longer term.”

 “We continuously see improved stroke care in hospitals that take insights from the registry and implement quality improvements.”

 Two episodes of stroke – only months apart in 2019 – were captured on the registry for Rosanna resident, Tim McCartin.
 The former high school principal considers himself very lucky to have since made a full recovery and is an advocator of research initiatives, such as the registry, that aim to improve care for people who have experienced stroke.

 “During my time in hospital and rehabilitation I saw firsthand how devastating stroke can be for a lot of people and their families,” said Mr McCartin.

 “When I learnt of the registry from a stroke nurses in hospital, I thought why not use my experience to be a part of something that can help other people who have had a stroke,” he explained.